Anthony-Nolan/Atlas/README.md

 - In the API project(s), we use the standard implementation of the [options pattern within .NET Core DI](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-2.2), in `ServiceConfiguration.cs`
 - In the Functions project, we bypass this configuration setup and instead explicitly register the `IOptions<TSettings>` objects we instantiate - in `Setup.cs`

+Running functions locally with Swagger:

+- When running the function locally if they have swagger the swagger web adressess should be shown in the list of Http Functions.
+- Simply copy this address into your browser and you will be able to trigger the functions from there.

 ### Storage

 The service uses two storage methods for different data, SQL and Azure Cloud Tables.